Bisinus: History

 Bisinus was the first husband of Menia, a fact attested only in the 9th-century Historia Langobardorum codicis Gothani.
 He had a daughter, Raicunda, who became the first wife of the Lombard king Wacho (c.
 510–540), a fact attested in all three of the main Lombard chronicles (two of which specify that he was king of the Thuringians).
 Menia later married a man (unnamed in the sources) of the Gausus family and became the mother of Audoin, who in 540 became the regent of Wacho's son by his third wife, Walthari, and then succeeded him to the throne in 546.

 Bisinus was also the father of the three brothers who ruled Thuringia in the 520s and 530s: Hermanafrid, Bertachar and Baderich.
 Bertachar had a daughter, Radegund, who founded Holy Cross Abbey in Poitiers and was recognised as a saint.
 She died in 587.
-Two hagiographies of her were produced by her friends Baudovinia and Venantius Fortunatus.
+Two hagiographies of her were produced by her friends Baudonivia and Venantius Fortunatus.
 Fortunatus specifies that she was "from the Thuringian region", a daughter of King Bertachar and granddaughter of King Bisinus.

 While most scholars accept that the Thuringian kings called Bisinus in the Frankish sources and Pissa in the Lombard ones are one and the same, Martina Hartmann rejects the identification and points out that the Prosopography of the Later Roman Empire makes no such identification either.